DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 - If applied regularly, you will notice that your skin absorbs moisture much more effectively.

 That all sounds pretty great, right?
 It really is.
-I love the difference adding a coffee scrub recipe to my daily beauty regimen has made.
+I love the difference adding this product to my daily beauty regimen has made.
 Plus they are so easy to whip together.

-However, unlike many of the DIY coffee scrub recipes you see on the internet, mine is different.
+However, unlike many of the coffee formulations you see on the internet, mine is different.
 I formulate my coffee scrub recipe without coconut oil — and for a very important reason.

 Why Make Coffee Scrubs without Coconut Oil?